Women and government in Australia: The Crown

 Australia has been governed as a Federated Constitutional Monarchy since 1901.
 There have been two female heads of state in the history of the Monarchy of Australia.
 Queen Victoria, who reigned from 1837 to 1901, and was the reigning monarch when the Constitution of Australia came into force, on 1 January 1901, after she gave it Royal Assent.
-Queen Elizabeth II has reigned since 1952, and since 1973, she has been styled "Queen of Australia", to emphasise the separate constitutional status of the Australian Monarchy from the United Kingdom institution.
+Queen Elizabeth II reigned from 1952 to 2022, and from 1973 she was styled "Queen of Australia", to emphasise the separate constitutional status of the Australian Monarchy from the United Kingdom institution.
 Queen Elizabeth celebrated her 70th jubilee in 2022 – the longest serving monarch in Australian history.

 The Monarch is represented in Australia by Governors at a state level, and by the Governor-General at a Federal government level.
 There have been fifteen female state governors, since 1991 when Dame Roma Mitchell became the 31st Governor of South Australia.
 Dame Quentin Bryce became the first female Governor–General in 2008 and served until 2014.